trantrieuvy/company-names-grouper/README.md

    The model was fine-tuned on **Google Colab** using **[Unsloth](https://github.com/unslothai/unsloth)** and **Low-Rank Adaptation (LoRA)** to efficiently inject task-specific knowledge into an existing LLM.
 The fine-tuning process and downloading the fine-tuned model can be found in this notebook: [Fine_Tuning_LLM.ipynb](https://github.com/trantrieuvy/names-generaliser/blob/main/Fine_Tuning_LLM.ipynb)

 4. **Inference and Evaluation:**
    The fine-tuned model was evaluated on a test dataset to measure its accuracy and generalisation performance.
 The accuracy is 97.6% for our generated inference dataset.
+The predicted names for the inference dataset can be found at [results.csv](https://github.com/trantrieuvy/names-generaliser/blob/main/results.csv)

 5. **Model Deployment:**